Espirito Santo debt attracts potential buyers at 2 percent of face value

 In early July, the Swiss private bank became the first Espirito Santo group entity to acknowledge that its clients had not been reimbursed on debt issued by Espirito Santo International.

-This holding company has around 630 million euros (827 million US dollar) in tradable debt instruments in the market, including commercial paper and bonds, while its total debt exceeds 6 billion euros.
+This holding company has around 630 million euros (500.59 million British pound) in tradable debt instruments in the market, including commercial paper and bonds, while its total debt exceeds 6 billion euros.

 Portuguese financial regulators knew in January about deep financial problems at Espirito Santo International, which continued to borrow heavily in the months that followed.